Bookplate by Philippe Dupasquier, click for a printable version Bookplate by Tony de Saulles

 And everyone can join in: a parallel project is making Braille books for blind children - and children with blind parents.
 There are even special "feelie" book marks so you don't lose your place!
 Terry Pratchett, Philip Pullman, J K Rowling and Jacqueline Wilson are working with Anne to fund this project.

 And many of your favourite illustrators have designed bookplates for you to print off and stick in your books, so that everyone can see that they are part of your Home Library.
-Find these and all the other news and goodies by clicking this link to visit the new My Home Library web site.
+Find these and all the other news and goodies by clicking this link to visit the new Home Library bookplates project web site.